akainezumi/russian-translit-layout/README.md

 - Clone this project : ```git clone https://github.com/akainezumi/russian-translit-layout.git```
 - Copy the ```russianTranslit.bundle``` folder to ```/Library/Keyboard\ Layouts/```
-- Reboot.

 The layout will be available in the "Russian" section when adding a new input source.
+If you can't see it, logout then log back in.

 ## Base layouts supported